app-masters/mongoose-it/README.md

 ### Util

 Some mongoose useful functions to easy our work.

+# Change Log

+Check all changes on [changelog](CHANGELOG.md).